 Highly dangerous chemicals present exceptional risks due to flammability or reactivity.
-At the UW, highly dangerous chemicals are those that are explosive, unstable, self- reactive, self-heating, oxidizers, water-reactive, organic peroxides, and pyrophoric.
-EH&S evaluated the GHS categories or Fire Code classes for each of these hazards and set specific criteria for classifying certain chemicals as a Particularly Hazardous Substance (PHS).
-Refer to the criteria.
+At the UW, highly dangerous chemicals are those that are explosive, unstable, self-reactive, self-heating, oxidizers, water-reactive, organic peroxides, and pyrophoric.
+EH&S flags Particularly Hazardous Chemicals, which include highly dangerous chemicals, in MyChem based on hazards entered in MyChem corresponding to the Fire Code and the Globally Harmonized System for Classification and Labeling.
+Refer to the criteria on the EH&S website for more information.